inmanta/inmanta-core/docs/install/1-install-server.rst

   # IPv6 local connections:
   host    all             all             ::1/128                 md5

-Make sur JIT is disabled for the psql database as it will impact performances.
+Make sur JIT is disabled for the PostgreSQL database as it will impact performances.
 To disable JIT, set

 .. code-block:: text